 The answer depends in part on where you live and what kind of work your child wants to do.

 In these smaller markets, you may well be able to secure a meeting by simply sending in your child’s headshot, résumé, and a cover letter.
 How do you even know who to reach out to?
-In minor markets, you’re less likely to find agents whose clients have much work on IMDb, so you may need to use Google as a starting-off point.
+In minor markets, you’re less likely to find agents whose clients have a lot of work on IMDb, so you may need to use Google as a starting-off point.

 However outside of L.A. and New York, you’re also more likely to find agents who operate outside of, or on the edge of, standard practices, so your research should go deeper than simply looking for names of agents to reach out to.
 Once you have a shortlist of potential agents, dig deeper.
 Look them up with the Better Business Bureau to see if there are any or many complaints.
 Do another Google search with their names (names of agents as well as agencies) with the word “scam” in the search to see if there are any or many entries.
 Anyone can have a disgruntled client (or a jealous competitor) write a bad review, but if there seems to be a pattern steer clear.